growthbook/growthbook-cli/CONTRIBUTING.md

 Docs generation occurs on-commit.

-To create new commands, you can run a command like this:
+To create new commands, you can run:

-    ./node_modules/oclif/bin/run generate command features:toggle

-Or:

-    npx oclif generate command features:toggle
+    yarn plop command

 ### Linking the development `growthbook` binary in another project